Zapal, an oral literature genre of the Bunaq Lamaknen

 All recordings, transcriptions and written materials are available to ELAR users without restrictions.

-This deposit was assembled by Antoinette Schapper.
+This collection was assembled by Antoinette Schapper.

 All the materials are openly accessible, without any kind of restrictions, in the online catalogue of the Endangered Languages Archive, ELAR.